DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Navigation/Menu/Descriptions/Navigation-Menu-Overview.md

 Menu items can help you organize navigation.
 Use the item's [NavigateUrl](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenuItem.NavigateUrl) and [Target](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenuItem.Target) properties to specify the navigation location and where to open it (in the same or new tab).

 To customize item content and appearance, use the [Text](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenuItem.Text), [IconCssClass](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenuItem.IconCssClass), and [CssClass](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenuItem.CssClass) properties.
 You can also [disable](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxNavigationControlComponent-2.Enabled) the component.

+The Menu component also supports [keyboard navigation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxMenu#keyboard-navigation).
+Press the Tab key or Shift+Tab to focus the menu and use Arrow keys to navigate through menu items.